collectivecardgame/library/docs/rules-subreddit.md

   - Reddit vote totals, collected by an automated script run Friday morning.
     - The script is run a few times, 15 minutes apart, and the Reddit vote totals are calculated by taking the average from every time the script is run.
   - In game vote totals
-    - In some modes, players will be shown a set of four cards out which haven't been added to the game yet.
-They can choose one of these cards, try it out in game to see how it feels, then provide an up or down vote.
-      - If a player has seen all cards visible on the [Subreddit](https://old.reddit.com/r/collectivecg/), they will see a set of four cards they have already voted on, along with their existing votes.
-      - Playing modes which don't have in-game voting will provide "voting tickets," which allow players to vote on cards in the game's main menu.
+    - After playing a match, you will be given the option to vote on a card for a small gold bonus.
+You can view the card and its commentary and vote on it.
+      - Another way to vote in-game is through voting tickets, which are earned through the season pass and allow you to vote on a random card, or change your vote on a card you have already voted on.
+Voting tickets cannot be used to vote on a specific card you haven't voted on yet.
       - We (the developers) have taken a page from Reddit and made a decision to keep the algorithms behind which cards are shown private.
-    - In game votes are counted up Friday morning, and votes in game are each worth two Reddit votes.
+    - In game votes are counted up Friday morning.

 ### Side note: On in game voting